undergrad-partner-school

 Student Population Diversity

-In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 176, and the number of Black American students was 98.
-284 students at this school declared as Hispanic/Latino and 138 as multirace.
-There were also 13 students whose ethnicity is unknown.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 152, and the number of Afro-American students was 97.
+299 undergrads at this school declared as Hispanic/Latino and 142 identified with more than one race.
+There were also 11 students whose ethnicity is unknown.

 Financial Aid

-Financial support for students comes in different forms: grants, loans, scholarships, or work-study programs.
-If you want to find out more about need-based and non-need-based aid at St. Olaf College, here are some recent data you should take into consideration.
+Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
+Check out some recent data to get the information about need-based and non-need-based aid at St. Olaf College.

 Need-based

-2,315 students were designated some form of need-based financial aid.
+There were 2,382 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at St. Olaf College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 2,315.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $4,196,052, and state $3,803,382.
+The total number of students (including freshmen) who were determined to have financial need was found to be 2,382.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $4,978,030, and state $2,894,491.

 Average Amount of Aid Received